 The beach is the major attraction here and it is really beautiful to take a sunset walk along the coastline.
 This beach all in all is over 4 Kilometers long, so there is plenty of space to have a stroll and/or to relax in the sun.

-Just try not to get caught in too much in Kiotari.
-It would be a shame to be rooted here for all of your stay and miss out on many other important attractions around the island.
+However, try not to get too caught up in Kiotari.
+It would be unfortunate to stay exclusively in this area throughout your trip and miss out on the numerous other significant attractions around the island.

-So, I will close this section here, but if you have anything you would like to share then I would love to hear from you.
+I’ll conclude this section here, but if you have anything you’d like to share, I’d love to hear from you.

 All of your comments/questions are welcome and they are important to me.
 Just leave them below and I will get right back to you.